 Reinvested home-sale proceeds, exclusion period 3 months TennCare ABD Manual 110.050

-2026 Federal Poverty Level $15,960 single / $21,640 couple 86 Fed.
-Reg.
-5536 (Jan 15, 2026)
+2026 Federal Poverty Level $15,960 single / $21,640 couple HHS poverty guidelines, Federal Register 2026-00755 (Jan 15, 2026)

 2026 maximum CSRA (community spouse resource allowance) $162,660 42 USC § 1396r-5(f); CMS CIB Dec 9, 2025

-2026 minimum MMMNA (community spouse income floor) $2,643.75/month 42 USC § 1396r-5(d)
+2026 minimum MMMNA (community spouse income floor) $2,705.00/month 42 USC § 1396r-5(d)

 2026 maximum MMNA (community spouse income ceiling) $4,066.50/month 42 USC § 1396r-5(d)

-For TennCare CHOICES eligibility, the home is not counted against the resource limit.
-This is the single most important protection in Tennessee Medicaid law.
-The exclusion is found at TennCare ABD Manual 110.050, "Homestead Exclusion":
+Short answer: no. For TennCare CHOICES eligibility, the home is not counted against the resource limit, and that single rule is the most important home protection in Tennessee Medicaid law.
+It comes straight from the TennCare ABD Manual 110.050, "Homestead Exclusion":

 "The entire value of the home, whether on land or water, all adjoining land not separated by property owned by others, and any related outbuildings are excluded in determining resource eligibility."